 Discovered by malware researcher S!Ri, .harma (Ouroboros) is a ransomware-type malicious program belonging to the Ouroboros malware family.
-Systems infected with it have their data encrypted and victims receive ransom demands for the decryption tools/software.
-During the encryption process, all affected files are retitled with the ".harma", this extension has been used by another ransomware from the Dharma family.
-To elaborate how files would appear following encryption, a filename like "1.jpg" would appear as "1.jpg.harma".
-After this process is complete, two files - "INFO.exe" and "ReadMe.txt" - are dropped onto the desktop, they contain the ransom notes.
+Systems infected with this software have data encrypted and victims receive ransom demands for decryption tools/software.
+During the encryption process, all affected files are renamed with the ".harma" extension, which has been used by other ransomware from the Dharma family.
+To elaborate on how files appear following encryption, a filename like "1.jpg" would appear as "1.jpg.harma".
+After this process is complete, two files ("INFO.exe" and "ReadMe.txt") containing the ransom messages are stored on the desktop.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-Ragnarok, Devos, Nosu are a couple examples of other ransomware.
-Malicious programs classified as such are designed to encrypt data and demand payment for the decryption.
-The crucial differences between them include: the cryptographic algorithm they use (symmetric or asymmetric) for the encryption and the ransom size.
-The latter typically range between three and four digit sums (in USD).
-Digital currencies (mainly cryptocurrencies) are preferred by cyber criminals, due to transactions of them being difficult/impossible to trace.
-To ensure data safety, it is recommended to keep backups in remote servers and/or unplugged storage devices.
+Ragnarok, Devos, and Nosu are some examples of other ransomware infections.
+These malicious programs are designed to encrypt data and demand payment for decryption.
+Main differences include the cryptographic algorithm used (symmetric or asymmetric) for encryption and ransom size.
+The latter typically ranges between three and four digit sums (in USD).
+Digital currencies (mainly cryptocurrencies) are preferred by cyber criminals, since these transactions are difficult/impossible to trace.
+To ensure data safety, you are advised to keep backups on remote servers and/or unplugged storage devices.

 How did ransomware infect my computer?